What's happening and when?

 We will provide regular updates for each phase throughout the duration of the works.

-The night time taxi rank, loading bay and disabled bay outside the station have been temporarily closed.
-A new taxi rank is now available on Wood St. The nearest disabled parking bay is available on Fife Road, 150m from the station.
+The night time taxi rank, loading bay and disabled bay outside the station remain temporarily closed.
+A taxi rank is available on Wood St opposite the station.
+The nearest disabled parking bay is available on Fife Road, 150m from the station.